Winter Char Dham in Uttarakhand

 As a result, the idols of the deities are shifted to their respective winter seats to ensure devotees can continue worshipping.
 These winter seats are special locations where the idols are enshrined for the off-season, offering a unique spiritual experience.

-For instance, the idol of Goddess Yamuna is relocated to Kharsali, Goddess Ganga is moved to Mukhba Village, Lord Kedarnath's idol is placed at Ukhimath, and Lord Badrinath's idol is moved to Joshimath.
+For instance, the idol of Goddess Yamuna is relocated to Kharsali, Goddess Ganga is moved to Mukhba Village, Lord Kedarnath's idol is placed at Ukhimath, and Lord Badrinath's idol is moved to Pandukeshwar.
 These winter abodes are located in serene and easily accessible places, ensuring devotees can still visit and perform rituals during the winter months.

 The Winter Char Dham Yatra is different from the regular Char Dham pilgrimage in that it allows pilgrims to experience the sacred journey during the off-season.
 The usual crowds thin out, and the atmosphere is calm, offering a more intimate connection with the divine.